OniWarrior/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+Answer: It's used to match the current Url the same way <Route> does, the difference is that the syntax for useRouteMatch is less than <Route>.
 1. How would you explain form validation to someone who has never programmed before?
+Answer: It's the process in which your app will check to see whether or not the values inputted are valid.
 1. In 1-2 sentences, define end to end testing.
+Answer: End to end testing means to check the entire application from beginning, middle, and end to make sure everything is behaving the way it was intended to behave.

 ## Instructions